lwjglgamedev/zvk/bookcontents/chapter-10/chapter-10.md

 ## Vulkan Memory Allocator (VMA)

-[Vulkan Memory Allocator (VMA)](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) is a library that will help us to allocate memory in Vulkan in an easier en more efficient way.
+[Vulkan Memory Allocator (VMA)](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) is a library that will help us to allocate memory in Vulkan in an easier and more efficient way.
 The advantages that this library provides, as stated in the Github page,
 are:

 - Reduction of boilerplate code.
 - Separation of elements that should be managed together (memory and buffers).
 - Memory type selection is complex and needs to be adapted to different GPUs.
-- Allocation if large chunks of memory is much more efficient than allocating small chunks individually.
+- Allocation of large chunks of memory is much more efficient than allocating small chunks individually.

 IMHO, the biggest advantages are the last ones.
 VMA helps you in selecting the most appropriate type of memory and hides the complexity of managing large buffers to accommodate individual allocations while preventing fragmentation.
 In addition to that, VMA does not prevent you